 The Research Council may stipulate special requirements pertaining to collaboration between partners.

 The signing of the collaboration agreement in no way changes the Project Owner's responsibility pursuant to the contract.

-The collaboration agreement shall establish the right of the Research Council to exercise the rights of the Project Owner set out in the collaboration agreement in so far as this is necessary for the exercise of the Research Council's rights as specified in the contract (including provisions relating to duty of secrecy, verification and auditing, etc.).
+The collaboration agreement shall establish the right of the Research Council to exercise the rights of the Project Owner pursuant to the collaboration agreement in so far as this is necessary in order for the Research Council to exercise its rights under the contract (including provisions on duty of secrecy, verification and auditing, etc.).